 Students are not required to provide or solicit Clinical Sites or Clinical Preceptors (Clinical Affiliates).
 The Program employs sufficient faculty and staff to coordinate Clinical Sites and Clinical Preceptors for the Program's required SCPEs.
-However, students may provide the Director of Clinical Education with contact information for Clinical Sites or Clinical Preceptors with whom the student has an established professional relationship (e.g. employed at the Clinical Site prior to matriculation) or in cases where the Clinical Preceptor (who is not the student's spouse/partner, parent/in-law, or other familial relationship) has indicated they would like to precept the student.
-The Director of Clinical Education determines if the Clinical Affiliate(s) can meet Program requirements and provide students with sufficient educational experiences to achieve Program Learning Outcomes and Graduate Competencies.
+However, students may provide the Clinical Team with contact information for Clinical Sites or Clinical Preceptors with whom the student has an established professional relationship (e.g. employed at the Clinical Site prior to matriculation) or in cases where the Clinical Preceptor (who is not the student's spouse/partner, parent/in-law, or other familial relationship) has indicated they would like to precept the student.
+The Clinical Team determines if the Clinical Affiliate(s) can meet Program requirements and provide students with educational experiences to achieve Program Learning Outcomes and Graduate Competencies.